 Having rested for 24 – 48 hours after sustaining a concussion, the athlete can begin light physical activity - as long as the activity doesn’t worsen symptoms.
 Once symptoms have cleared, the athlete can begin a staged return to sport.

-These Return to Sport protocols can be used to inform Return to Sport programs.
+These Graded Return to Sport Frameworks can be used to inform Return to Sport programs.

 Mental health and concussion

 There is a potential link between mental illness and concussion.
 Athletes with a history of mental illness should discuss this with a doctor.
 Where there is a history of mental illness, a more cautious assessment and a more conservative management approach should be taken.

 There are a number of organisations with information on mental illness and where to go for help:

 - Lifeline provides a 24 hour, 365 days per year crisis support and suicide prevention service.
 It is free and provides immediate support for those in need.

 - Headspace is a national youth mental health support service providing mental health assistance to those aged 12–25.